What are the roads like in Zambia? The short answer – shocking.

 Here is a guide to some of the most terrifying potholes in Zambia you should watch out for.

-The first potholes out of Kabwe were the size of garbage bin lids, about 10-20cm deep, and were littered randomly all over the road.
-Attempts had been made to fill some of them with asphalt, but this just exacerbated the problem and created irregular lumps in the road.
+The first potholes out of Kabwe were the size of garbage bin lids, ankle deep, and were spattered all across the road, to make the tarmac look like the surface of the moon.
 We could counter these by driving in a slow slalom.